First Post: Setting Up the Log

 A Note on Side Quests

-Every now and then, I’ll probably drift into tangents like GIS stuff, random data experiments, networking, retro tech, text-based gaming, and AI.
-These detours provide fresh stimulation that my mind requires.
-Please bear with me and -- who knows -- you might enjoy the side paths as much as the main road.
+Every now and then, I’ll probably drift into tangents like QGIS stuff, random data experiments, networking, retro tech, text-based gaming, and AI to name a few.
+These detours provide fresh stimulation that my mind needs.
+Please bear with me and–who knows–you might enjoy the side paths as much as the main road.

 What to Expect from This Blog

 If all this sounds interesting, please follow along.
-I’ll post real data, results, and lessons learned—no sugar-coating.
+I’ll post real data, results, and lessons learned.
 Let’s see if we can make centimeter-grade accuracy affordable and independent.

 --- Log Entry Complete ---